openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional Credential Issuer metadata are defined for this Credential format.

 * `type`: REQUIRED.
 JSON array designating the types a certain credential type supports according to [@VC_DATA], Section 4.3.
 * `credentialSubject`: OPTIONAL.
-A JSON object containing a list of key value pairs, where the key identifies the claim offered in the Credential.
+A JSON object containing a list of key value pairs, where the key identifies the claim name values offered in the Credential.
 The value MAY be a dictionary, which allows to represent the full (potentially deeply nested) structure of the verifiable credential to be issued.
 The value is a JSON object detailing the specifics about the support for the claim with a following non-exhaustive list of parameters that MAY be included:
     * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
     * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
     * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
         * `name`: OPTIONAL.
 String value of a display name for the claim.
         * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object with the same language identifier.
 * `order`: OPTIONAL.
-An array of claims.display.name values that lists them in the order they should be displayed by the Wallet.
+An array of the claim name values that lists them in the order they should be displayed by the Wallet.

 The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `jwt_vc_json`.